Are you trying to start a business but fear the consequences of your bad credit?

 Outside of your family, there are also private lenders who take an interest in your product.
 Usually, it’s better to find the lenders you know you can trust.
 If that feeling is mutual, then an informal agreement may be within reach.

 You can find many micro-lenders on the web and in the real world.
-The loans can be a bit smaller, but you may find one that offers business startup loans with no credit check.
+The loans can be a bit smaller, but you may find one that offers business startup loans that are similar to no credit check loans.

 Certain private companies also lend money at reasonable interest rates.
 But this is where your bad credit comes into play.